 Player Services Coordinator

-Trisha Keen joined the Miracle League as Program Coordinator in January 2015.
-In this role she strives to increase player participation and is the field manager at our North Wake location and for our Adult League in Cary.
-While working on her Masters in Special Education at NC State, she was recruited to be a part of the Miracle League field staff in Cary and eagerly returned for three seasons before taking on her current role.
+Trisha Keen joined the Miracle League as Player Services Coordinator and Field Manager of the North Wake field in January 2015.
+In this role, she strives to extend the reach of our program and provide players with the best possible experience on the ballfield.
+While working on her MAT in Special Education at NC State, she was recruited to be a part of the Miracle League field staff in Cary and eagerly returned for three seasons before taking on her current role.
 Trisha has worked with children of all ages, abilities, and diagnoses, in both a Pre-K classroom and 1:1 setting.
 She lives with her family in Garner.

 Byron Kirkland is a partner with Smith Anderson Law Firm in Raleigh.
 A corporate and securities lawyer for over 25 years, Byron has extensive experience in private equity and venture capital transactions; public offerings; domestic and international mergers and acquisitions; and general corporate law and securities matters.
 He represents public and private companies across diverse industry sectors including information technology, clean technology, medical device, biotechnology, pharmaceutical, communications and manufacturing.